Biased domain walls: faster annihilation, weaker gravitational waves: Numerical results: evolution of domain wall network

 Interestingly, the dependence $\tau_{ann} (\epsilon)$ as in Eq.~\eqref{lawdim} is consistent with the standard estimate $\rho_{wall} \sim V_{bias}$ provided that the DW energy density drops as $\rho_{wall} \propto 1/a^3$ rather than $\rho_{wall} \propto 1/a^2$.
 In other words, in order to satisfy the standard estimate $\rho_{wall} \sim V_{bias}$, the DW density must decrease faster than in the scenario with unbiased DWs.
 This correlates with the behavior of the scaling parameter shown in Fig.~\ref{fig:scaling} suggesting that the potential bias starts impacting DWs early in their evolution.
 Such a similarity of the behavior of biased DWs with the case of non-interacting dust particles might be not a coincidence (e.g., it may be partly due to growing amount of closed DW behaving like dust inside a Hubble patch), and it is worth investigating in the future.
 Notably, the observed behavior $\tau_{ann} (\epsilon)$ is largely independent of initial conditions.
 Namely, unlike the parameter $p$ and the coefficient $C (k_{cut})$, the relation $\tau_{ann} \propto 1/\epsilon^{1/3}$ is robust against variations of the momentum cutoff $k_{cut}$.
 In other words, we find that DW annihilation time is parametrically smaller (with respect to $\epsilon$) than naively expected.
 As we will see in the next section, this leads to drastic decrease of GW power as compared to the commonly assumed estimates.

 To derive the relation~\eqref{lawdim} we have probed the ranges $\epsilon =[0.0035, 0.05]$ and $\epsilon=[0.01, 0.05]$ using $2048^3$ and $1024^3$ lattices, respectively.
-Note that the similar conclusion can be derived from the analysis of false vacuum fraction performed in Ref.~\cite{Pujolas}, where the narrow range $\epsilon =[4 \cdot 10^{-4}, 8 \cdot 10^{-4}]$ has been explored with higher resolution simulations.
-One can check that the behavior~\eqref{lawdim} is indeed obeyed except for the smallest $\epsilon$ there.
+We have performed $\chi^2$-analysis to test the hypothesis $\tau_{ann} \propto 1/\epsilon^{1/3}$ versus $\tau_{ann} \propto 1/\epsilon^{1/2}$.
+Results shown in Table~\ref{chi2} demonstrate a clear preference for the former hypothesis over the latter one.
 Steepening of the behavior $\tau_{ann} (\epsilon)$ in the range of very small $\epsilon$ is likely attributed to the fact that in this case the network decay takes place at sufficiently late times, when effects, related to finite lattice size/resolution, become significant.
+On the other hand, in this range the outcome is less dependent on the possible impact of initial conditions, and therefore the steepening may indicate instead that the commonly assumed law $\tau_{ann} \propto 1/\epsilon^{1/2}$ is restored at very small $\epsilon$.

+To understand this issue better, we have analysed the results of numerical simulations for the false vacuum decay from Ref.~\cite{Pujolas}, where the range $\epsilon =[0.0008, 0.0016]$ has been explored with higher resolution simulations.
+The corresponding $\chi^2$-values are also demonstrated in Table~\ref{chi2}.
+We again observe preference of the behaviour $\tau_{ann} \propto 1/\epsilon^{1/3}$ over $\tau_{ann} \propto 1/\epsilon^{1/2}$.
+Simulations of Ref.~\cite{Pujolas} also exhibit a significant steepening of the behaviour $\tau_{ann} (\epsilon)$, if one allows for large simulation times, as in our case.
+As the ranges of $\epsilon$ considered in this work and in Ref.~\cite{Pujolas} do not overlap, this feature is perhaps a numerical artefact.
+Nevertheless, it serves as a motivation for further studies of the behaviour $\tau_{ann} (\epsilon)$ using high resolution simulations and for a larger scope of initial conditions.